 Best for: New York-style eatin’

 Perks: Sides worth ordering

 It’s always a good sign when you can’t decide what to order.
 It’s a common problem here, where breakfast is a cut above.
-Textures rule in dishes such as Wild Forest; a beautiful mess of chilli scrambled eggs with potato, mushroom, bacon, crackling and fennel.
-Also in the scramble department is Finding Nemo; chunky with salmon and covered in bonito flakes that wave in the heat.
-Amidst the white-tiled, Edison-bulbed cafe are beakers and siphons: a hint at Lights in the Attic’s experimental nature.
+Textures rule in dishes such as Wild Forest: a beautiful mess of chilli scrambled eggs with potato, mushroom, bacon, crackling and fennel.
+Also in the scramble department is Finding Nemo: chunky with salmon and covered in bonito flakes that wave in the heat.
+Amid the white-tiled, Edison-bulbed cafe are beakers and siphons, a hint at Lights in the Attic’s experimental nature.

 Best for: Changing up brunch

 Eat this: Bird nest scotch egg in potato chip nest